glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 > `RoomLoader.LoadTilemap(room, x, y, sourceLayerName, targetLayer, [xOrigin], [yOrigin], [mirror], [flip], [angle], [tileset])` ➜ :Id.Tilemap:

 Loads a tilemap from the given room and source layer at the given coordinates and origin.
 The tilemap is created on the target layer with optional mirroring, flipping and rotation transformations, and tileset.

-* The loaded tilemap is rotated first, then mirrored and flipped.
-* Angle is internally wrapped around 360 degrees and snapped to a 90-degree increment.
+Angle is internally wrapped around 360 degrees and snapped to a 90-degree increment.

 #### Custom Tilesets
 The optional `[tileset]` parameter can be especially useful for loading: